-Busy admissions officers won’t agree you’re worth more of their time than are other students—so keep your word count within the limit.
+Overworked admissions officers won’t agree you’re worth more of their time than other applicants—so keep your personal statement within the word limit.

-Most schools will have a word limit for personal statements.
-You might think you have a particularly compelling story to tell, and therefore need a few more paragraphs or pages than are allowed.
-Don’t give in to this temptation!
-While being over by a few words isn’t a huge problem—admissions officers aren’t going to waste their time counting word for word—going way over the word limit will not be a plus for your application.
-As mentioned, remember that admissions officers have to read thousands of personal statements every year—so don’t go and give them extra homework!
+While being over by a couple words isn’t a huge problem—admissions officers aren’t going to count your personal statement word for word—going way over the word limit will not be a plus for your application.
+As mentioned, admissions officers have to read thousands of personal statements every year—so don’t go and give them extra homework.

 And besides, you can tell a great story about yourself without going over the word limit.
 Being confined to five paragraphs or a couple of pages will force you to get rid of unnecessary details and write only about the most important and interesting aspects of your story.

 Do Obey The Rules Of Grammar

 It’s okay to use a more personal style of writing, but admissions officers want to know you can write well—check your spelling, and follow the rules of grammar.

 Do Personalize Your Statement

-Make sure you reference the school you’re applying to in your personal statement, and don’t accidentally tell Yale how much you’re hoping to attend Harvard.
+Be sure to reference the school you’re applying to in your personal statement— but don’t accidentally tell Yale how much you’re hoping to attend Harvard.

 Do a thorough once-over to make sure you haven’t accidentally mentioned how much you want to attend Duke in the personal statement you’re sending to Georgetown.
 (This might seem like a no-brainer, but admissions officials report goofs like this happen all the time.)

 Do Get Feedback

-Make sure plenty of sets of eyes look over your personal statement before you submit it, both to catch typos and to assess its strengths and weaknesses.
+Have a few people look over your personal statement for you before you submit it—both to catch typos, and to assess its strengths and weaknesses.

 Don’t Restate Your Resume